The wrist is a complex joint formed by a collection of multiple bones and joints bridges the hand to the forearm. It is an ellipsoidal joint.

 The wrist motion is as a result of complex arrangements between the two carpal rows.
 Wrist’s versatility mostly is due to the intercalated three-bone system of the proximal carpal row.

-In this movement, the hand and wrist is moved toward palmar surface of forearm
+In this movement, the hand and wrist is moved toward the palmar surface of the forearm

 It is produced mainly by the extensor carpi radialis longus and brevis, and extensor carpi ulnaris, with assistance from the extensor digitorum.